 A student must have completed at least 17 units in college preparatory subjects.
 At least 15 of these 17 units should be in English, world languages, mathematics, history, the social sciences and the natural sciences.
 Specific requirements are four units in English, three units in mathematics, three units in world language (preferably through the senior year), one unit in natural science (excluding general science), and one unit in history.

-Standardized Tests: Washington and Lee requires all candidates for undergraduate admission to submit the results of either the ACT or the SAT.
+Standardized Tests: Washington and Lee requires all candidates for undergraduate admission to submit self-reported or official results of either the ACT or the SAT.
 Neither tests' writing portions are required, nor are SAT subject tests.
-In additional, student who are not native speakers of English and for whom English is not the language of instruction in their schools may choose to submit results from either the TOEFL or IELTS as additional evidence of their proficiency in English.
+In addition, students who are not native speakers of English and for whom English is not the language of instruction in their schools may choose to submit results from either the TOEFL or IELTS as additional evidence of their proficiency in English.
 Neither exam is required for international students, so submission of these results is optional.
 International Students must submit the predicted and final official results of the school-leaving examination appropriate to their home countries or educational systems (A-level, International Baccalaureate, Abitur, baccalaureat, etc.), when they become available.

 Of particular note, applicants with disabilities who, for any reason, are unable to take the regularly administered, required admissions tests may contact either the College Board or ACT for information about special testing arrangements.